NREL/HPC/applications/spark/README.md

 ```
 $ export PATH=$PATH:<your-repo-path>/HPC/applications/spark/spark_scripts
 ```
-3. Copy the `config` file and `conf` directory with this command:
+4. Copy the `config` file and `conf` directory with the command below.
+Specify an alternate destination directory with `-d <directory>`.
 ```
 $ create_config.sh -c <path-to-spark-container>
 ```
-   Specify an alternate destination directory with `-d <directory>`.

-4. Edit the `config` file if necessary.
+5. Edit the `config` file if necessary.
+Note that the rest of this page relies on the setting `container_instance_name = spark`.
-5. Consider what type of compute nodes to acquire.
+6. Consider what type of compute nodes to acquire.
 If you will be performing large shuffles then you must get nodes with fast local storage. `bigmem` and `gpu` nodes have local SSDs that can read/write at 2 GB/s.
 The standard nodes have spinning disks that can only read/write at ~130 MB/s.
 Your jobs will fail if you use those nodes.
 You can consider specifying a RAM disk as Spark local storage (`/dev/shm`), but you must be sure you have enough space.
-6. Decide how and when you want to configure your Spark application parameters.
+7. Decide how and when you want to configure your Spark application parameters.

    - Manually specify global settings in `conf`.
 Note that worker settings in `conf/spark-env.sh` must be set before starting the cluster.